Islamic school seeks to steer sons of militants to new path

 The initial hostility the school faced when it opened in 2015 has faded.
 Local police talked to villagers, raising awareness about its purpose.
 A stream of officials from the district and provincial governments and the military visited to show their support.

-“If ever possible, I want my own two children to learn morals and discipline at this school,” he said.

-At the request of the National Agency for Counter-Terrorism, the local government last year provided 30 hectares of land next to the school and agency’s chief collected donations from companies and businessmen that allowed a substantial mosque and two sturdy classrooms, painted lime green, for up to 60 students to be built.
-The original open-air classroom now has a tiled floor and construction of better living quarters will start next month; Ghazali said that will allow the boarding school to also accept the daughters of militants and kids with ordinary backgrounds.

-Another school that can cater to 100 students has been set up with the counterterrorism agency’s assistance in Lamongan, the East Java hometown of three brothers who assembled a massive bomb used in the 2002 Bali attack.
+Another school that can cater to 100 students has been set up with the National Agency for Counter-Terrorism’s assistance in Lamongan, the East Java hometown of three brothers who assembled a massive bomb used in the 2002 Bali attack.

-“These children are victims of their parents’ wrong ideology,” said Suhardi Alius, chief of the counterterrorism agency, who wants schools for children of jihadists to be established in areas known as hotbeds of Islamic militancy such as Poso in Sulawesi and Bima in West Nusa Tenggara.

-“If these children are not rescued they will follow what their parents did,” Alius said, citing the example of the 19-year-old son of executed Bali bomber Imam Samudra who police say was killed in a battle in Syria in 2015.

 “The state should support him because people become radical not within a day or two, but it takes a long process, so to deradicalize them we also need a long process,” he said.